rr-/szurubooru/INSTALL.md

     in your `.env` file to `127.0.0.1:8080` instead of simply `:8080`.
 Then configure NGINX (or your caching/reverse proxy server of your choice) to proxy_pass `http://127.0.0.1:8080`.
-We've included an example config located in the `nginx-vhost.production.example` file.
+We've included an example config located in the `nginx-vhost.production` file.